Fetal Growth Restriction

 - Fundal height.
 To check fundal height, your healthcare provider measures from the top of your pubic bone to the top of your uterus (fundus).
 Fundal height, measured in centimeters (cm), is about the same as the number of weeks of pregnancy after the 20th week.
 For example, at 24 weeks gestation, your fundal height should be close to 24 cm.
 If the fundal height is less than expected, it may mean FGR.

-If your healthcare provider suspects FGR, you will have other tests.
+If your healthcare provider thinks you have FGR, you'll have other tests.
 These include:

 - Fetal ultrasound.
 Estimating fetal weight with ultrasound is the best way to find FGR.
-Ultrasound uses sound waves to create images of the baby in the womb.
-Sound waves will not harm you or the baby.
+Ultrasound uses sound waves to create images of the baby in the uterus.
+Sound waves won't harm you or the baby.
 Your healthcare provider or a technician will use the images to measure the baby.
 A diagnosis of FGR is based on the difference between actual and expected measurements at a certain gestational age.